 Visitors to Ureshino can try the local waters at the Siebold-No-Yu, a public bath house with gender-segregated pools, named after the 19th century German scientist who enjoyed bathing in the town during his stay in Japan.
 Furthermore, there are over 30 hotels and ryokan, many of which open their hot spring baths to non-staying guests during the daytime for typically 400 to 1000 yen.
 Ureshino is also famous for its tea and boiled tofu (yudofu).

 The closest train stations to Ureshino Onsen are Takeo Onsen Station (70 minutes, 2500-3000 yen one way by direct limited express train from Fukuoka's Hakata Station, 1 train/hour) and Hizen-Kashima Station (60 minutes, 2500-3000 yen one way by direct limited express train from Hakata Station, 1-2 train/hour).
 Both trains are fully covered by the Japan Rail Pass and both versions of the Kyushu Rail Pass.

 From either station, Ureshino Onsen can then be reached in about a 30 minute bus ride.
 Buses depart once or twice per hour and cost 660 yen one way from Takeo Onsen or 760 yen from Hizen-Kashima Station.
 The buses are not covered by JR rail passes.

 Some buses between Fukuoka (Hakata Bus Terminal) and Nagasaki (Nagasaki-kenei Bus Terminal) stop at the Ureshino Onsen along the way.
-The ride takes about two hours from Fukuoka or 70 minutes from Nagasaki.
-The one way fare is 1000 yen.
-There are 1-2 buses per hour.
+The ride takes two hours and 1900 yen from Fukuoka or 70 minutes and 1600 yen from Nagasaki.
+There is one bus per hour.